-terry@salk.edu

-Salk Institute for Biological Studies, La Jolla, CA 92093, U.S.A.; Division of Biological Sciences, University of California, San Diego, La Jolla, CA 92037, U.S.A.
+terry@salk.edu Salk Institute for Biological Studies University of California, San Diego

-Large language models (LLMs) have been transformative.
-They are pretrained foundational models that are self-supervised and can be adapted with fine-tuning to a wide range of natural language tasks, each of which previously would have required a separate network model.
+Large Language Models (LLMs) have been transformative.
+They are pre-trained foundational models that are self-supervised and can be adapted with fine-tuning to a wide range of natural language tasks, each of which previously would have required a separate network model.
 This is one step closer to the extraordinary versatility of human language.
-GPT-3 and, more recently, LaMDA, both of them LLMs, can carry on dialogs with humans on many topics after minimal priming with a few examples.
+GPT-3 and more recently LaMDA can carry on dialogs with humans on many topics after minimal priming with a few examples.
 However, there has been a wide range of reactions and debate on whether these LLMs understand what they are saying or exhibit signs of intelligence.
 This high variance is exhibited in three interviews with LLMs reaching wildly different conclusions.
 A new possibility was uncovered that could explain this divergence.
-What appears to be intelligence in LLMs may in fact be a mirror that reflects the intelligence of the interviewer, a remarkable twist that could be considered a reverse Turing test.
-If so, then by studying interviews, we may be learning more about the intelligence and beliefs of the interviewer than the intelligence of the LLMs.
-As LLMs become more capable, they may transform the way we interact with machines and how they interact with each other.
+What appears to be intelligence in LLMs may in fact be a mirror that reflects the intelligence of the interviewer, a remarkable twist that could be considered a Reverse Turing Test.
+If so, then by studying interviews we may be learning more about the intelligence and beliefs of the interviewer than the intelligence of the LLMs.
+As LLMs become more capable they may transform the way we interact with machines and how they interact with each other.
 Increasingly, LLMs are being coupled with sensorimotor devices.
 LLMs can talk the talk, but can they walk the walk?
 A road map for achieving artificial general autonomy is outlined with seven major improvements inspired by brain systems and how LLMs could in turn be used to uncover new insights into brain function.

-1 The Parable of the Talking Dog.
+The Parable of the Talking Dog

 One of my favorite stories is about a chance encounter on the backroads of rural America when a curious driver came upon a sign: "TALKING DOG FOR SALE."
-The owner took him to the backyard and left him with an old border collie.
+The owner took him to the backyard and left him with an old Border Collie.
 The dog looked up and said: